The Elder Scrolls IV: Oblivion: Plot

 The player, now recognized as the Hero of Kvatch, returns to Weynon Priory with Martin, finding that it has come under attack by assassins and that the Amulet of Kings has been stolen.
 The player escorts Jauffre and Martin to Cloud Ruler Temple, the stronghold of the Blades in Cyrodiil.
 Martin is recognized as the emperor and is given command of the Blades.
 The player is optionally entered into their ranks and sets off in search of the amulet.
 After gathering information, the player learns that the group responsible for Uriel Septim's assassination and the theft of the amulet are the Mythic Dawn, a cult dedicated to the worshiping of Mehrunes Dagon, the Daedric Prince of Destruction.
 The cult believes Dagon is the true creator of the world and wish for him to "cleanse" it of all impurities.
 Killing the emperor and thus removing the barriers to Oblivion was the first step in realizing this.
 The player attempts to infiltrate the secret meeting place of the cult in the hopes of retrieving the amulet.
-When the player does so, the cult's leader Mankar Camoran (Terence Stamp) escapes through a portal, taking the amulet with him.
+When the player does so, the cult's leader Mankar Camoran (voiced by Terence Stamp) escapes through a portal, taking the amulet with him.
 The player takes the book that had opened the portal to Martin, who deduces a way to reopen the portal.
 The player seeks out three key artifacts necessary to recreate the portal: a Daedric artifact, The Blood of the Divines, and a Great Welkynd Stone.
 With all three retrieved, Martin reveals that a final ingredient is needed: a Great Sigil Stone from inside a Great Gate similar to the one that devastated Kvatch.
 Martin and Jauffre decide to allow the city of Bruma to be attacked by Daedra so that a Great Gate would be opened.
 Once it is, the player obtains the Stone and closes the Gate, also saving Bruma.